Claire Weekes: Anxiety treatments

 Self Help For Your Nerves (1962) (US title: Hope and Help for Your Nerves), Weekes' first book, has sold more than 300,000 copies and has been translated into fourteen languages.
 It was followed by Peace from Nervous Suffering (1972), Simple Effective Treatment of Agoraphobia (1976) and More Help for Your Nerves (1984).
 Her fifth and final book The Latest Help for Your Nerves (1989) was published one year before her death.

-In 1983, Dr. Weekes was interviewed in a series of six talks, called Peace From Nervous Suffering, on the British national TV program Pebble Mill at One, in which she explained her techniques.
+In 1983, Weekes was interviewed in a series of six talks, called Peace From Nervous Suffering, on the British national TV program Pebble Mill at One, in which she explained her techniques.
 A transcription of these talks along with two BBC radio interviews and two interviews at White Plains Hospital in New York, were published in her final book The Latest Help for Your Nerves.

 In all five of her books, Weekes offers self-help methods and advice.
 Her work was marked by the personal nature of her approach.
 Early in her career she had earned both a Doctorate of Science as well as an M.D.
+Currently, her work is promoted by an organization in Australia set up by her heirs.

 Weekes described her own battle with nervous illness in her final book in which she explained how she began suffering from anxiety.
 At the age of 26, she was misdiagnosed with Tuberculosis which caused her to become anxious and introverted.
 Weekes' anxiety lasted for two years and gave her valuable insight into nervous illness.
-Dr. Robert L. Dupont describes in his book The Anxiety Cure (1998) that in 1983, he asked Weekes if she had ever had panic disorder.
+Robert L. Dupont describes in his book The Anxiety Cure (1998) that in 1983, he asked Weekes if she had ever had panic disorder.
 She replied "Yes, I have had what you call panic attacks.
 In fact, I still have them.
 Sometimes they wake me at night."
-Dr. DuPont responded by saying he was sorry to hear that.
+DuPont responded by saying he was sorry to hear that.
 He described Claire Weekes as looking at him in shock, and she responded "Save your sympathy for someone else.
 I don't need it or want it.
 What you call a panic attack is merely a few normal chemicals that are temporarily out of place in my brain.
 It is of no significance whatsoever to me!"

-Today, many doctors may be unaware of her books, but they are still in print and her work is promoted by an organization in Australia set up by her heirs.
-Over six decades, Dr. Weekes' first three books have brought life-changing relief to hundreds of thousands of people suffering from anxiety and panic disorders around the world.
-Although Doctor Weekes has been deceased since 1990, at least half of Amazon.com's customer reviews state that one of her books "saved my life".